 The feeling of only keeping things that you REALLY enjoy, is really great!
 No more clutter or unnecessary things occupying space.

 You are basically removing mediocre books from your shelf.
 This doesn’t mean the books are bad, they simply didn’t made a difference in your life.
 But they can change other people’s lives.
 We all have different perspectives and points of views.
 So a book that you didn’t like, can be your best friend’s favourite.

 I recommend you to read Marie Kondo’s book, because it’s really good on helping you to declutter.

-For me, the main principle of getting rid of physical (and emotional) stuff, is simply to: keep only the things that make me happy.
-That's why I gave my books to other people that might enjoy them more than I did!
+For me, the main principle of getting rid of physical (and emotional) stuff, is simply to only keep things that make me happy.